 Designed to be a sounding board of ideas for songwriters, this collection puts versatility front and center.
 Each of the more than thirty songs included features five groove variations and ten different fills, all played with increasing intensity and complexity.
 This will give you a tremendous palette of foundational grooves inspired by loud and heavy drum-driven rock from the seventies and on.

-Time to bring out the big guns and make some thunderous rock.
+Time to make some thunderous rock!

 First of all, what sparked your interest in music?

 I was always surrounded by music as long as I can remember.
 My dad was a bass player and coming from America he had a huge love of English rock bands (and we all know the UK bands were the best back in the day!), so I was always exposed to the vinyl he would play.